 Political Science majors should take Political Methodology (245) in either their sophomore year or the first semester of their junior year.
 If you have questions about this requirement, your course schedule, possible internships, or career preparation, please reach out to your faculty adviser.
 Students are encouraged to meet with their faculty advisers at least once per year.
-If you are unsure who your adviser is, you can check TitanWeb or email Ms.Angelee Hammond at hammond@uwosh.edu.
+If you are unsure who your adviser is, you can check TitanWeb.